mklemmingen/hangman-2/README.md

 # hangman 2 - the dictionaries strike back

-terminal-optimised hanging man game. simply clone and python run the game_script to start the game.
+terminal-optimised hanging man game. simply clone and python run the game_script to start.
 (best played in a 120x30 terminal)

 It supports both english and german in the UI and many more languages through language/dictionary selection [see manual in game]